ladon-documents/ladon-documents.github.io/docs/Frontend Concepts/Overview/Routing.md

 ## Concepts
 + Routing between pages and/or Microfrontends should always triggerd via the appropriate event
++ Ladon uses Web Stadnard Custom Events to dispatch the events.
++ For internal routing pass the `id` of the microfrontend and optional data
 + Ladon allows you to check a route before navigating to it.
++ Routing is handled globally in the Root Config Application.

 #### Usage